matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 As a last resort, a hardened Client could make deductions harder/increase deniability by randomly sending bogus abuse reports to the Routing Bot.

 ### Snooping administrators (moderator homeserver)

+This is an attack assuming that a homeserver administrator is attempting to deanonymize abuse reports towards a moderator on their homeserver.

 Consider the following case: